SAP/styleguides/clean-abap/sub-sections/ModernABAPLanguageElements.md

 and therefore should be in the tool set of any professional ABAPer.

-The new ABAP statements are not described to full detail.
+The new ABAP statements are only outlined in short;
-For more information please consult the ABAP online documentation.
+refer to the ABAP online documentation for more details.

-## Table of Contents
+## Content

 - [Functional statements and expressions in ABAP](#functional-statements-and-expressions-in-abap)
 - [Inline declaration of variables](#inline-declaration-of-variables)